logo

 11. Location of the editorial office: 21008, Vinnytsia, Soniachna Street, 3.

-12. Type of publication by purpose: agriculture and forestry, scientific production.
+12. Type of publication by purpose: agricultural and veterinary sciences, forestry, scientific production.

 History of journal: